itoth43/OpenCV-and-Tensorflow-Facial-Detection-/README.md

-# OpenCV-and-Tensorflow-Facial-Detection-
+# Facial Detection "SnapChat Mimic"

 For those interested in getting started with Googles Tensorflow, Deep/Machine Learning, and Object Detection and Tracking.

-# Facial Detection "SnapChat Mimic"

 This is a simple Python program using OpenCV (https://opencv.org) made to mimic the snapchats filter idea, using facial detection and tracking and Haar Cascades.